Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning.

 - What are direct and indirect labor costs?

-- Explaining direct vs. indirect labor in financial reporting.
+- Direct vs. indirect labor in financial reporting.
 Income statement expenses?

 - What is the role of direct and indirect labor costs in the business case?